 During recovery, strong feedback usually means strong stimulation.

-A simple check: after use, can your scalp return to comfort in a short time?
+A simple check: after use, can your scalp return to comfort quickly?

 If every session requires “gritting your teeth,” it’s not suitable for long-term use.

-As micro-inflammation decreases and the barrier gradually recovers, you may notice:
+As micro-inflammation decreases and the barrier gradually recovers:

 The scalp feels less noticeable